fireblocks/ncw-ios-sdk/README.md

 Fireblocks NCW iOS SDK

-What's new in 2.6.0
+What's new in 2.7.0

-In version 2.6.0, we’ve introduced a few major enhancements.
+In version 2.7.0, we’ve introduced a few major enhancements.

-1. Direct reporting of errors to Fireblocks.
-This will ease the process of supporting and debugging issues in the future.
-More information can be found here https://ncw-developers.fireblocks.com/docs/ncw-sdk-telemetry-collection
+1. Resolved an issue when trying to sign a transaction that has failed or will fail before it can even be signed.

-2. Our MPC ceremony processes have been enhanced for greater robustness.
-MPC messages will now undergo multiple retry attempts before failing.
+2. Improved error reporting to Fireblocks

-3. Unexpected device errors will now result in the expected messaging, and not in a timeout.
+3. Improved error visibility: wrong passphrase in the recovery process is now explicitly mentioned in the returned error as WRONG_RECOVERY_PASSPHRASE (603)

 iOS SDK Documentation